christianandredietrich/iOS-SDK/AWSMediaServices-NexPlayer.md

 input video file and your output Mpeg Dash manifest.

 In this section, you will use AWS Elemental MediaConvert to create an HLS stream from the same input video file.
-You will then learn how to use AWS Elemental MediaPackage to package and stream avideo file with an automatic CloudFront distribution.
+You will then learn how to use AWS Elemental MediaPackage to package and stream a video file with an automatic CloudFront distribution.

 We will be utilizing this VOD Static File flow:

 Amazon S3 -> AWS Elemental MediaConvert -> Amazon S3 ->
 AWS Elemental MediaPackage -> Amazon CloudFront ->NexPlayer

-The **new** key components over the static file processare:
+The **new** key components over the static file process are:

 1. HLS stream encoding support.
 We will again utilize AWS Elemental